eugeneveldt/Gradient-Mechanics-Open-Research-Repository/README.md

 Users are encouraged to engage with the materials for computational modeling, systems analysis, and ethical stewardship.
 When utilizing the framework:

 1.
-**Measurement Purity Mandate:** Analysts must adhere to the blinding protocols; strictly no use of theory-dependent data (e.g., absolute Newtonian masses) when calibrating the derived constants.
+**Measurement Purity Mandate:** Analysts must adhere to the blinding protocols; strictly no use of Mechanics-dependent data (e.g., absolute Newtonian masses) when calibrating the derived constants.

 2.